theoboldalex/theoboldalex.github.io/content/posts/project_euler_in_vim.md

 line and calling seq. `:.!seq 1 999` Instead, I will enter insert mode and use some of the simple repeat and increment commands to achieve a similar result.

 If you enter insert mode, type a `0`, hit enter then return to normal mode, you can fill 999 lines with a zero by then typing `998.`.
 The period character in Vim repeats the last action (which was entering a zero followed by a newline).
-Preceeding this with a number tells Vim how many times you want it to repeat the last action.
+Preceding this with a number tells Vim how many times you want it to repeat the last action.
 We should now have a buffer which contains 999 lines, each containing a zero.

 Next, we will want to make this list of zeros into an incrementing range of numbers.
 To do this, go right back to the start of the buffer with `gg`